luq0x/DCHero/README.md

-# DCHero
+# DC Hero

-**DCHero** is a Go-based tool designed to identify **Dependency Confusion vulnerability** in web applications by analyzing URLs that point to dependency manifests (such as `package.json`, `requirements.txt`, `go.mod`, etc.) as well as JavaScript/TypeScript source files that import public packages.
+A Go tool designed to identify **Dependency Confusion vulnerability** in web applications by analyzing URLs that point to dependency manifests (such as `package.json`, `requirements.txt`, `go.mod`, etc.) as well as JavaScript/TypeScript source files that import public packages.

 The tool automatically checks whether listed packages are **unregistered (unclaimed)** in public registries (`npm` and `PyPI`), which may indicate a **potential Dependency Confusion attack surface**.